A silhouette of a person with a scarf blowing on a hillside.

 Accreditations and partnerships:

-Why study photography?
+Why study a degree in photography?

 Images are everywhere.
 Studying photography enables you to understand the language of images and develop your 'visual voice' to communicate effectively and with confidence.